nodeshift/web-application-reference/docs/development/styles.md

 CSS methodologies are formal, documented systems for authoring CSS.
 The aim of a CSS methodology is to reduce the CSS footprint and help maintian large CSS codebases among developers.

 * [Block, Element, Modifier(BEM)](https://getbem.com/) - component-based approach to web development.
 The idea behind it is to divide the user interface into independent blocks.
 This makes interface development easy and fast even with a complex UI, and it allows reuse of existing code without copying and pasting.

+Most of the CSS frameworks employ some sort of CSS methodology and if you are using one it is important to follow whatever methodology that framework uses.

 ### Additional Resources